dfe-analytical-services/lsip_dashboard/README.md

 - R at an intermediate level, [DfE R training guide](https://dfe-analytical-services.github.io/r-training-course/)

 - Particularly [R Shiny](https://shiny.rstudio.com/)

-### iii.
-Access requirements

-- Access to the Stats Development Team SQL modelling area (MA_SDT_NS_DATA) in T1PRANMSQL\SQLPROD,60125.
-Request access from Cam Race and forward on your request to the PDR mailbox (PupilData.REPOSITORY@education.gov.uk)

 ---

 ## How to use

-You should clearly lay out the steps needed to run your code here - generally, they will be similar to the below for Shiny apps:

 ### Running the app locally